Introduction: what “cost per mile” really means

 The purchase price of a vehicle is only one part of what you pay to drive.
-Every mile also carries operating costs (fuel or electricity, maintenance and repairs, insurance) and ownership costs (especially depreciation, the loss in resale value over time).
-A car cost per mile estimate turns those annual totals into a single number you can use for budgeting, comparing vehicles, planning trips, or setting a reimbursement rate.
+Every mile also carries operating costs such as fuel or electricity, maintenance, repairs, and insurance, plus ownership costs such as depreciation, which is the loss in resale value over time.
+A car cost per mile estimate turns those annual totals into one practical number you can use for budgeting, comparing vehicles, planning trips, or judging whether a mileage reimbursement is generous or thin.

 What to include (and what not to forget)

-- Fuel or energy: gasoline, diesel, electricity, charging fees, and any fuel additives you regularly buy.
+- Fuel or energy: gasoline, diesel, electricity, charging fees, and any recurring fuel additives.

-- Maintenance and repairs: oil changes, tires, brakes, wipers, fluids, inspections, alignments, and unexpected repairs.
+- Maintenance and repairs: oil changes, tires, brakes, wipers, fluids, inspections, alignments, batteries, and surprise repairs.

 How to use the calculator

-- Choose a time period (typically the last 12 months).
-Use the same period for every input.
+- Pick one time period, usually the last 12 months, and use that same period for every number.

-- Enter annual miles driven (odometer difference or a mileage log).
+- Enter annual miles driven.
+Use odometer readings or a mileage log.
 Miles must be greater than zero.

-- Click Calculate Cost to see your estimated cost per mile and a breakdown you can copy.
+- Click Calculate Cost to see the estimated cost per mile and a quick breakdown you can copy.

 Formula (with definitions)